mohibulhasan/Network-SystemAdmin-CA-01/readme.md

 ### 1. AWS Credentials

-**Important:** Your AWS credentials **must not** be hardcoded into your repository.
+**Important:** my AWS credentials **must not** be hardcoded into my repository.
 They should be securely stored as GitHub Secrets.

-- In your GitHub repository, go to `Settings` > `Secrets and variables` > `Actions` > `New repository secret`.
+- In my GitHub repository, go to `Settings` > `Secrets and variables` > `Actions` > `New repository secret`.
 - Add the following secrets:
-  - `AWS_ACCESS_KEY_ID`: Your AWS IAM user access key.
+  - `AWS_ACCESS_KEY_ID`: my AWS IAM user access key.
-  - `AWS_SECRET_ACCESS_KEY`: Your AWS IAM user secret access key.
+  - `AWS_SECRET_ACCESS_KEY`: my AWS IAM user secret access key.
-  - `SSH_PRIVATE_KEY`: The private key associated with your AWS EC2 key pair (`my-ec2-keypair`).
+  - `SSH_PRIVATE_KEY`: The private key associated with my AWS EC2 key pair (`my-ec2-keypair`).
 This key is crucial for Ansible to connect to the EC2 instance. **Ensure this key is correctly formatted; for multi-line keys, it's best to paste it as is, or base64 encode it if issues arise.**

 ### 2. Docker Hub Credentials

-Similar to AWS, your Docker Hub credentials should be stored securely:
+Similar to AWS, my Docker Hub credentials should be stored securely:

-- In your GitHub repository, go to `Settings` > `Secrets and variables` > `Actions` > `New repository secret`.
+- In my GitHub repository, go to `Settings` > `Secrets and variables` > `Actions` > `New repository secret`.
 - Add the following secrets:
-  - `DOCKER_USERNAME`: Your Docker Hub username.
+  - `DOCKER_USERNAME`: my Docker Hub username.
-  - `DOCKER_PASSWORD`: Your Docker Hub password (or a personal access token for enhanced security).
+  - `DOCKER_PASSWORD`: my Docker Hub password (or a personal access token for enhanced security).

 ### 3. Terraform Configuration (`DeployTools/terraform/`)

-Terraform is used to provision your AWS infrastructure.
+Terraform is used to provision my AWS infrastructure.

 - **`main.tf`**:
   - Defines an AWS VPC (`10.0.0.0/16`) and a public subnet (`10.0.1.0/24`) with an Internet Gateway for internet access.
   - Sets up a Security Group (`${var.environment}-web-server-sg`) to allow inbound SSH (Port 22) and HTTP (Port 80) traffic from anywhere (`0.0.0.0/0`).
   - References an **existing AWS EC2 Key Pair** named `my-ec2-keypair` using `data "aws_key_pair"`.
 The corresponding private key is expected to be provided as `SSH_PRIVATE_KEY` GitHub Secret.
   - Provisions an AWS EC2 instance (`${var.environment}-web-server`) in the public subnet, associating a public IP.
   - Includes a `user_data` script (intended for initial setup) within the EC2 instance definition. **Note:** The current `user_data` script uses `yum` and `amazon-linux-extras`, which are for Amazon Linux.
-However, your `ami_id` in `variables.tf` specifies an Ubuntu 24.04 AMI, and Ansible expects an `ubuntu` user with `apt`.
+However, my `ami_id` in `variables.tf` specifies an Ubuntu 24.04 AMI, and Ansible expects an `ubuntu` user with `apt`.
 For proper initial setup on Ubuntu, the `user_data` should be adjusted to use `apt` commands (e.g., `sudo apt-get update -y && sudo apt-get install -y docker.io`).
   - Configures an S3 backend for Terraform state management:
     ```hcl
     backend "s3" {
-      bucket         = "network-admin-ci-cd-bucket-1"  # <--- MUST match your manually created S3 bucket
+      bucket         = "network-admin-ci-cd-bucket-1"  # <--- MUST match my manually created S3 bucket
       key            = "app-deployment/terraform.tfstate"
       region         = "eu-north-1"
       encrypt        = true
     }
     ```
-    **Action Required:** You **must manually create an S3 bucket** named `network-admin-ci-cd-bucket-1` in the `eu-north-1` region before running the pipeline for the first time.
+    **Action Required:** we **must manually create an S3 bucket** named `network-admin-ci-cd-bucket-1` in the `eu-north-1` region before running the pipeline for the first time.
 It is highly recommended to enable **versioning** on this S3 bucket for state history and recovery.
-If you plan to use state locking, you'd also need a DynamoDB table named `terraform-lock` (with `LockID` as a primary key).
+If we plan to use state locking, we'd also need a DynamoDB table named `terraform-lock` (with `LockID` as a primary key) but we skiped this part.
 - **`variables.tf`**:
   - `aws_region`: `eu-north-1`
   - `instance_type`: `t3.micro` (free tier eligible)